bryanchanrgb/epidemetrics_mirror/README.md

 Alternatively, running `sh run-server.sh` at the command line will start an HTTP server from which the `index.html` file will show the Vega-Lite visualisations.
 The specifications for these figures are in the `js` directory.
+This makes use of a simplified TopoJSON file I created (using `mapshaper` from GADM shapefiles) and some simplified CSV files, essentially this just involved reading some data into R and selecting the appropriate columns and exporting in a convenient format.

 ## Downloading and computing summary table